When is Big Basin Redwoods State Park open?

 Can people bring their dogs to the park?

 Dogs are not permitted on any trails or fire roads in the park.
-Dogs on leash are allowed in paved areas only.
+Dogs on leash are allowed in paved areas only including the former Headquarters parking lot and the first mile of North Escape Road.

-What is the timeline to reopen the full park?
+What is the timeline for fully reopening the park?

 Reestablishing full access to the reimagined park is expected to take years.
 The majority of Big Basin remains unsafe for the public to return to at this time.
 Burned areas remain closed for public safety and to allow fire recovery work to occur.
 As work continues to make areas safe, access will increase to the trails and parks that people love in the Santa Cruz District, and the forest is showing signs of recovery throughout the park system.
-Trails in the Fall Creek Unit of Henry Cowell Redwoods State Park and in Butano State Park recently reopened.
 To find out more about future plans for the park go to the Reimagining Big Basin Vision website.